sanskrit/learnsanskrit.org/content/vyakarana/sounds/the-shiva-sutras.md

 Suppose that we want to buy mangoes, coconuts, jackfruit, and oranges.
 One way to ask for these would be to just name each fruit we want.
-That would be fine, but it would take a long time to say.
-But if the sellers at the market know the list above, we can just say "mangoes to oranges" to get the fruits we want.
+That would be fine, but it would take a long time to say each fruit.

+If the sellers at the market know the list above, however, we can just say "mangoes to oranges" to get the fruits we want.
+Doing so is faster and more convenient.

-Now suppose we want to buy just mangoes, jackfruit, and papayas.
+Now suppose that we want to buy just mangoes, jackfruit, and papayas.
 These items are spread out far apart in our list.
-We can't say something like "mangoes to papayas" because that includes too many fruits that we don't want.
+Now we can't say something like "mangoes to papayas" because that would include too many fruits that we don't want.

-What we learn from this is that the {em ordering} of fruits in our list is important.
-If we order our list well, we ensure that common orders can be made quickly.
+What we see from this exercise is that the {em ordering} of fruits in our list is important.
+If we order our list well, we ensure that we can quickly make the requests we care about.
 If we order it poorly, we create extra work for ourselves.

 Pāṇini organizes the Sanskrit sounds in a similar way to this list of fruits.
 By ordering the Sanskrit sounds carefully, he can easily and efficiently make the groups he needs.
-And if we know how to use his list, we can use it to concisely and precisely refer to different groups of Sanskrit sounds.
+And if we know how to use his list, we can use it to concisely refer to different groups of Sanskrit sounds.

 First, here is the list: